German-born theoretical physicist; developer of the theory of relativity

 Albert Einstein is affiliated with the following schools:

 Albert Einstein is most known for their academic work in the field of physics.
-They are also known for their academic work in the fields of mathematics, philosophy, literature, and education.
+They are also known for their academic work in the fields of literature, education, mathematics, and philosophy.

 Albert Einstein has made the following academic contributions: